Environmental Data Literacy

 Below is a brief graphical depiction of how analysis works in the real world.
 In this class, we will work on all of these components using the open-source R language.

-• Collect: Getting data from an external source into a format that you can use is often the most time-consuming step in the analysis.
+• Collecting data from an external source into a usable format is often the most time-consuming step in the analysis.
 The content of this class will provide training in data import from local, online, and database sources.

-• Communicate: The effort we put into research and analyses is meaningless without effective communication of your data and findings to a broad audience.
-Here, we will focus on developing effective data communication strategies and formats.
+• Communicate: The effort we put into research and analysis is meaningless without effective communication of your data and findings to a broad audience.

 Schematic of typical data analysis workflow, collection, visualization, transformation, modeling, and communication.